A Chronic Cough Pipeline in a Product: Haduvio™

 LifeSci Capital Report Nov 2022, US (N=1000)

 Cough frequency can vary from patient to patient.
-73% of RCC patients report a moderate to high frequency of daily coughs and in 72% of those patients the cough is uncontrolled leaving a large unmet need.
+73% of RCC patients report a moderate to high frequency of daily coughs and 3 out of every 4 patients remain uncontrolled leaving a large unmet need.